-Most of my recipes are quick and easy to make and these dumplings are no exception.
-This recipe makes enough for 4 servings but I always make a double recipe to ensure we have enough leftovers and then I use 3 whole eggs (instead of 2 yolks and 2 whole eggs) to reduce waste.
+This recipe makes enough for 3-4 servings but I like to make a double recipe and then I use 3 whole eggs (instead of 2 yolks and 2 whole eggs) to reduce waste.

 I hope you enjoy these classic Austrian dumplings as much as we do!